 Distillation is an ancient technique that refines and separates volatile elements…

-While most people think of alcohol distillation like whisky or gin.
-The technique can be also be applied for herbalism, skincare and perfumery.
+Most people think of alcohol when they hear ‘distillation’.
+The same technique can be also be applied for herbalism, skincare and perfumery.

-The process can use copper, glass or stainless steel apparatus and applies heat and pressure to separate out essential oils and hydrolates.
+A distilling apparatus can be made of copper, glass or stainless steel.
+We use copper alembics and alquitars.
+Heat and pressure are applied separate out the cellular waters and aromatic compounds from the plants.
 Probably the best known hydrates are rose water, orange blossom water and witch hazel.

-Hydrosols contain some of the essential oil in suspension plus other compounds not found in the essential oil due to the heat and pressure.
+We distill for hydrosls, not for essential oil.
+But there are still minute particles of EO in suspension plus other compounds not found in the essential oil due to the heat and pressure.

 Indian Attars, for example, are pure perfumes which are created by a complex combination of co-distillations and re-distillations.